Rajpratik71/linux-manPages/fc-validate.md

 SYNOPSIS
        fc-validate [ -Vhv ]

-        [   [ -i index ]  [ --index index ]  ]  [  [ -l lang ]  [ --lang lang
-       ]  ]  [ --verbose ]  [ --version ]  [ --help ]  font-file...
+        [  [ -i index ]  [ --index index ]  ]  [  [ -l lang ]  [ --lang lang ]  ]  [ --verbose ]  [ --version ]  [ --help ]  font-file...

 DESCRIPTION
-       fc-validate validates font-file(s) if each fonts  satisfies  the  lan‐ guage  coverage  according to the orthography files in fontconfig.
-If --index is given, only one face of each file is  validated,  otherwise all faces are validated.
+       fc-validate  validates  font-file(s)  if each fonts satisfies the language coverage according to the orthography files in fontconfig.
+If --index is given, only one face of each file is vali‐ dated, otherwise all faces are validated.

 OPTIONS
        This program follows the usual GNU command line syntax, with long options starting with two dashes (`-').
 A summary of options is included below.

        -i     Only query face indexed index of each file.

        -l     Set lang as a language instead of current locale. this is used for -m.

        -v     Show more detailed information.